 JHS has an environmentally controlled vault, located in the basement of the Town Hall, to house valuable collectibles.
 It has storage space and work stations and has all the latest water and fire protection systems as well as the latest temperature and humidity control systems.

 Programs and Exhibits

-The Society creates summer exhibits for its Museum and maintains display cases and exhibits in the Jamestown Philomenian Library and the Lawn Avenue middle school.
+The Society creates summer exhibits for its Museum and maintains display cases and exhibits in the Jamestown Philomenian Library, the Jamestown town hall and the Lawn Avenue middle school.